wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 # Security Considerations

-Protocols are designated as "limited domain" because something bad happens if they leak outside of a domain with unified management.
+Protocols are designated as "limited domain" because something unexpected might happen if they leak outside of a domain with unified management.
 For example, VLAN or VPN or overlay identifiers may be misinterpreted resulting in the delivery of data to or the acceptance of data from unauthorized network nodes violating intended